akhilrapole817-glitch/SLP_TakeHome/README.md

-# 🚗 Vehicle Defect Intelligence MVP
+# Vehicle Defect Intelligence MVP

-Hey there! 👋 Welcome to the **Vehicle Defect Intelligence Tool**, an MVP built for SimpleLegal Partners (SLP).
+Hey there!
+Welcome to the **Vehicle Defect Intelligence Tool**, an MVP built for Strategic Legal Practices (SLP).

 I built this prototype to help legal teams (like Intake Coordinators and Case Attorneys) instantly assess the viability of automotive defect cases.
 Instead of trawling through scattered NHTSA databases, this tool takes a VIN or Make/Model/Year and instantly surfaces live recall data, visualizes historical complaint trends, and plots geographic defect clusters.